Pekepeke-Kiore

 Step 1

-After harvesting is complete, remove any leftover debris from the top and sides of the block.
-Shaking out any loose pieces afterwards.
+After harvesting is complete, remove any leftover debris from the hole and scrape the surface to expose fresh sawdust.

 Step 2